thaihv/JD-EGIS/README.md

-# Shared resources for transition guide of Project teams
+# Transition guide of Project teams
 **This repository contains a materials to guide different teams by geographical area the developemnt in microservices:**
  1. A frontend service, shared across teams (lvis-ui):
     * React